 Stay alert and aware of your surroundings, especially on busy streets, near parked cars, and at intersections.
 Be sure your cell phone is charged and that you have ID and cash or a credit card for any urgent needs.
 Greenway users should be aware and follow applicable laws and safety tips for their mode of travel.
 People on bikes can refer to the NYC DOT Bike Smart guide and the official NYC Bike Map.
 Please follow NYC's most up-to-date guidance on COVID-19.

 GETTING THERE & BACK

 Greenway Adventures NYC will take you all over our great city.
 Depending on your planned route and mode of travel you may want to include transit in your adventure.
-Individual route guides highlight transit connections, including to our Official Transit Sponsor NYC Ferry as well as the MTA Subway and Bus.
+Individual route guides highlight transit connections, including NYC Ferry, MTA Subway, and Bus.
 Learn more about bikes on NYC Transit here, including Ferry, Subway and other regional transit.
 Citi Bike is another great option for getting to and from your greenway adventure.

 We highly recommend downloading the app Komoot for turn-by-turn directions for all of the routes.
 It costs a one-time fee of $3.99 to unlock the NYC region.
 Greenway Adventure routes are also provided using Google Maps, MapMyRide, and downloadable GPX files.